Symmetries of Schroedinger equation with scalar and vector potentials: Determining equations

 \section{Determining equations}

 We will search for symmetries of equations (\ref{se}) with respect to continuous groups of transformations of dependent and independent variables.
-To describe these symmetries it is sufficient to find all inequivalent generators $Q$ of the symmetry groups, which are first order differential operators which we represent in the following form:
+To do it we can use the classical Lie algorithm whose contemporary version can be found in \cite{olver}.
+In the case of the linear SE this algorithm can be reduced to searching for the first order differential operators of the following form:

 where $\tilde \eta=\frac12\xi^a_a+\ri\eta,\ \ $ $\xi^0$, $\xi^a$ and $\eta$ are functions of $t,{\mathbf x} $.

 Generator (\ref{so}) transforms solutions of equation (\ref{se}) into solutions if it satisfies the following operator equation